-This book entitled "Engineering chemistry Lab Manual" is intended for the use of First year B.Tech students of Marri Laxman Reddy Institute of Technology and Management, Dundigal, Hyderabad.
-The main objective of the Engineering chemistry Lab Manual is to furnish the conceptual understanding of the basic principles.
-The experiments are selected from various areas of chemistry like water treatment, viscosity, preparation of rubbers like bakelite and Thiokol rubber, surface tension, e.t.c.
-The book was written as per the new syllabus prescribed by the JNTUH University in a simple language.
-Viva voice questions also included in the book.
-These experiments will help the students to expertise in the analysis of various concepts .
-Hence we hope this book serve for better understanding by the student community with all details of experiments.
+This book entitled "Engineering Chemistry Lab Manual" is intended for the use of First-year B.Tech students of Marri Laxman Reddy Institute of Technology and Management, Dundigal, Hyderabad.
+The main objective of the Engineering Chemistry Lab Manual is to furnish a conceptual understanding of the basic principles.
+The experiments are selected from various areas of chemistry like water treatment, viscosity, preparation of rubber-like Thiokol rubber, etc. The book was written as per the new syllabus prescribed by the JNTUH University in simple language.
+Viva voice questions are also included in the book.
+These experiments will help the students to expertise in the analysis of various concepts.
+Hence we hope this book serves for better understanding by the student community with all details of experiments.